-What school or college staff should do if they have concerns about safeguarding practices within the school or college
+What school staff should do if they have concerns about safeguarding practices within the school

 All staff and volunteers should feel able to raise concerns about poor or unsafe practice and potential failures in the school or education setting's safeguarding arrangements.
-Appropriate whistleblowing procedures, which are suitably reflected in staff training and staff behaviour policies, should be in place for such concerns to be raised with the school or college's senior leadership team.
+Appropriate whistleblowing procedures, which are suitably reflected in staff training and staff behaviour policies, should be in place for such concerns to be raised with the school's senior leadership team.

-If staff members have concerns about another staff member then this should be referred to the Head Teacher or Principal.
-Where there are concerns about the Head Teacher or Principal, this should be referred to the Chair of Governors/ Chair of the Management Committee/Proprietor as appropriate.
+If staff members have concerns about another staff member then this should be referred to the Headteacher.
+Where there are concerns about the Headteacher, this should be referred to the Chair of Governors.